Chapter 3: Verses 22-33

 Here too we are saying, “I have been born as a child of the Buddha.”
 So now whatever I do should conform to the actions that a child of the Buddha should do.
 I shouldn’t act like a self-pitying spoiled brat anymore.
 I really need to stop complaining.
 I need to stop whining.
 I need to start practicing as a kind person because now I’ve taken this pledge to become a Buddha for the benefit of all sentient beings and I am born into the family of the buddhas so I should act properly and not be a stain on the pure family.
 So not going around saying and doing all sorts of outlandish things that make people lose faith in the bodhisattva path or make them lose faith in the Buddhadharma.

-Just as a blind man might find a jewel amongst heaps of rubbish, so this Spirit of Awakening has somehow arisen in me.
+Just as a visually impaired man might find a jewel amongst heaps of rubbish, so this Spirit of Awakening has somehow arisen in me.

-How likely is it for a blind person to find a jewel in a heap of rubbish?
+How likely is it for a visually impaired person to find a jewel in a heap of rubbish?
 Very hard!
 Here we are marveling at how incredible that somebody like me, who is usually so overwhelmed by ignorance, anger and attachment, has generated the bodhicitta!
 It seems miraculous!

-We are like the blind person.
+We are like the visually impaired person.
 The heap of rubbish is like our samsara, our cyclic existence, all of our ignorance, anger and attachment.
-The jewel that the blind person finds is the bodhicitta.
+The jewel that the visually impaired person finds is the bodhicitta.
 We found this bodhicitta in the midst of our overwhelming suffering and confusion in cyclic existence.
 How incredibly precious and rare this is!
 We should feel very happy after we generate bodhicitta.